 - Property appraisal

-- Once you review and commit to a trust deed, we will ask how you prefer to take title to the deed of trust (also known as vesting)
+- Once you review and commit to a trust deed (CA) or mortgage (FL), we will ask how you prefer to take title to the deed of trust or mortgage (also known as vesting)

 - The Norris Group creates documents which we send you to sign including:

 - Investment Bulletin

 - Purchaser/Lender Disclosure Form (documentation does change depending on the state)

 - Loan servicing agreement